learningmatter-mit/liflow/README.md

 This repository implements a generative framework to accelerate molecular dynamics simulations for crystalline materials.
 We enable the propagation of atomic configurations in time by learning a distribution of displacements from a set of reference trajectories.
-The details of the method are described in the paper: [Flow Matching for Accelerated Simulation of Atomic Transport in Materials](https://arxiv.org/abs/2410.01464).
+The details of the method are described in the paper: [Flow Matching for Accelerated Simulation of Atomic Transport in Crystalline Materials](https://www.nature.com/articles/s42256-025-01125-4).

 <p align="center">
 <img src="figs/LGPS.gif" alt="LGPS traj" style="width: 70%;">